sitscholl/topoclim/README.md

 mean of all irradiation measurements above the 95% quantile and
 ![](http://latex.codecogs.com/gif.latex?H_%7Bcloud%7D) as the mean of all irradiation measurements below the 95% quantile.
-Outliers were already removed from this dataset, using a 3-sigma test.
+Outliers were already removed from this dataset using a 3-sigma test.

 ``` r
 h_clear_monthly <- aggregate(list(h_clear = rad_longterm$irradiation),